A topic from the subject of Chromatography in Chemistry.

 Experiment Overview

 Chromatography is a powerful technique used to separate and identify different components of a mixture.
 There are several types of chromatography, each with its own advantages and applications.
-In this experiment, we will demonstrate five different types of chromatography: liquid chromatography, gas chromatography, ion-exchange chromatography, affinity chromatography, and paper chromatography.
+This experiment demonstrates five different types: liquid chromatography, gas chromatography, ion-exchange chromatography, affinity chromatography, and paper chromatography.

 Materials